mwarning/testmesh/openwrt/README.md

-# Building and Packaging Geomesh on OpenWrt
+# Building and Packaging Testmesh on OpenWrt

-These are instructions to create an [OpenWrt](https://openwrt.org) image with a complete Geomesh setup.
+These are instructions to create an [OpenWrt](https://openwrt.org) image with a complete Testmesh setup.

 For building OpenWrt on Debian Linux, you need to install these packages:
 ```